Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.

-In this guide we will talk through how to setup A2X for use with QuickBooks Desktop and Enterprise and how to export your Amazon settlement data for accounting and reconciliation.
+This guide will show you how to setup A2X for use with QuickBooks Desktop and Enterprise, and how to export your Amazon settlement data for accounting and reconciliation.

-- Set up A2X - accounts, tax rates, and bank accounts.
+- Setting up A2X - accounts, tax rates, bank accounts

-- You need to sign-up for A2X and should connect your A2X account to your Amazon account.
+- signed-up for A2X and connected your A2X account to your Amazon account.

-- You need to export your chart of accounts from QuickBooks
+- exported your chart of accounts from QuickBooks

 Go to A2X Settings > Connections to set up your chart of accounts, tax rates and bank accounts.